Ralf-A/Food-Delivery-API/README.md

 - **Description**: This exception is thrown when a method argument is not the expected type.
 - **Response**: Returns a `400 Bad Request` with a message detailing the expected type and the provided value.

+### No Handler Found Exception
+- **Description**: This exception is thrown when an invalid request is made, for example :8080/fgaskfsa or just :8080/
+- **Response**: Returns a `400 Bad Request` with a message with a link leading to this GitHub repository for documentation.

 ### DateTimeParseException Handler
 - **Description**: Handles incorrect date and time format inputs.
 - **Response**: A `400 Bad Request` status with a message indicating the correct date and time format.

 ## Usage
 These exceptions are used throughout the API to ensure that clients receive informative error messages that can guide them to correct their requests.
 This approach enhances the robustness and usability of the API.